Outschool

 This year-long class will cover several sensitive topics including: the genocide of Indigenous Nations including the Aztec, Inca, Maya, and North American tribes from the Northeast Woodland, Southeast, Southwest, Plateau, California, and Northwest Coast regions by European colonizers, the immoral Atlantic Slave Trade and conditions that enslaved people experienced.

-I am a certified Social Studies teacher in both Utah and North Carolina.
+I am an experienced Social Studies teacher in both Utah and North Carolina.
 In my training and experience teaching in the classroom and virtually I have found that the best way to approach these sensitive topics is to address them explicitly and have an open conversation with my students.
 We discuss the mindset of historical societies, the moral implications of their actions, how it affects us to today, and why it can be difficult to talk about these subjects at times.

 I make it clear to my students that they are always welcome to meet with me individually if they are bothered by any of these discussions.
 I also ask them, and the parents to contact me if they are concerned with my class content or delivery.
 These topics can be difficult to navigate and I am always trying to improve!